Honours in the School of Mathematics and Statistics

 You should start with a general overview of the Honours Program.
 Then, for more details, consult the handbooks for Honours in Applied Mathematics (2019, 2020), Financial Mathematics and Statistics (2020), Pure Mathematics (2019, 2020), and Statistics and Data Science (2019, 2020).

 The honours essay is also assessed based on the quality of the writing.
-This does not mean we look for the next Shakespeare however you should make sure you express your ideas in an organized manner using a clear and grammatically correct English.
+This does not mean we look for the next Shakespeare, but you should make sure you express your ideas in an organized manner using a clear and grammatically correct English.
 The university offers several resources that can help you achieve this goal.
 The Learning Centre offers workshops for students that need help with extended written work, and a trove of online resources for improving your writing skills is also available.
 Make sure you make use of these resources as early as possible as writing skills develop slowly over time and with much practice.

 Honours Lecture Courses

-- [AMH4] Advanced Option Pricing(Marek Rutkowski)
+- [AMH3] Advanced Option Pricing(Marek Rutkowski)

-- [PMH1] Algebraic Topology(Zhou Zhang)
+- [PMH1] Algebraic Topology(Kevin Coulembier)

 - [PMH2] Commutative Algebra(Ruibin Zhang)